 Stained Glass Windows in Llanfihangel Genau'r Glyn Church

-The church is at Llandre between Aberystwyth and Borth in Ceredigion.
+The church can be found at Llandre, between Aberystwyth and Borth in Ceredigion, west Wales.

 This book was published nearly two years prior to the establishment of Sulien Books, but like other books on this site, it was written and designed by Martin Crampin, who also provided the photography.
 The book also draws on archival research on the windows undertaken by the churchwarden Avril Thomas.
 The text was translated by Susan Jenkins for a separate booklet in Welsh using the same design.

 Copies are available at the church.
 Alternatively, contact email@example.com or use the Paypal buttons on this page.
 Take care to select the copy in your preferred language if ordering online.